Nik Thakkar: 2016 to present: NEO 10Y

 For his stage name NEO 10Y, Thakkar combined neoteny as a positive force and the significance of number 10 as "rebirth and revolution".
 He first used it for the dark electronic track he anonymously published in June 2016.
 The song would debut as Amerikkka at a Tom Ford party.

 In October 2016, NEO 10Y released "NEO 10Y vs. NIHIL: The Kid That Killed Trump," a three-part music video for his tracks Amerikkka, Janis and Wild West.
 It caused controversy by using live sex and burning a mask of then-presidential candidate Donald Trump.
 The artist subsequently received hate mail and FBI reports.
 NEO 10Y's work has been described as "lyrical political activism".

 On 10 October 2018, NEO 10Y released dual release of Dopamine and Poems To Fuck To along with two interconnected videos where they show the artist dragging himself into the future as a symbol for humanity's urgent need to evolve to save the planet.

 When discussing the meaning of his artist name further, NEO 10Y says “the one and zero in my name is rooted in the fact that ten is the only number where both parts of the binary code are cohesively together demonstrating a sense of togetherness, which is integral to my voice, non-binary nature and artistry.
 The ultimate balance.
 Complete.
 Also, my Sanskrit name is Nikhil which means "complete".

 On October 10, 2019, NEO 10Y released the song Stan Yourself along with a music video which were described as "powerful", "glimmering", "seductive" and "a multidimensional, visually engulfing, cohesive cerebral tapestry.”

 In 2020, NEO 10Y released four singles, titled ILY, Y, Crackhead Angel and Unrelatable Autosexual to acclaim from Billboard, COLORS, Paper, Gal Dem, Gay Times, Dazed, BBC Radio, Soho Radio and more.
-The four releases all have the common thread of love energy, universal introspection, curiosity, self realisation through a provocative and cerebral lens.

-On January 1, 2021 NEO 10Y released Shortcut To World Peace with a succinct message of love being the shortcut to world peace, and decoding love as a philosophy of non-violence.
+On January 1, 2021, NEO 10Y released Shortcut To World Peace with a succinct message of love being the shortcut to world peace, and decoding love as a philosophy of non-violence.
 The intention of Shortcut To World Peace is to "help us manifest freedom, peace and the future that we deserve," according to NEO 10Y in an article for Paper Magazine.
 The Los Angeles Tribune described NEO 10Y as "A New Wave of Consciousness For An Inclusive Spiritual Revolution".

 In 2022, NEO 10Y released 'Spiritual Viagra' and announced their relationship and their “love at first sight” experience which the song and video are based around.